AGIBOT X1 OmniPicker Product Manual

 return (~ret) & 0xff

-If the gripper is controlled to run to 50% of the stroke, assuming that the ID is 1, all other parameters are given the maximum value:
+E.g. If the gripper is controlled to run to 50% of the stroke, if ID is set to 1, all other parameters can be given the maximum value:

 D0